georgefrent/Data-Stream-Processing/README.md

 Data stream processing
 -------------------------------------

-Develop a script that displays alerts if the prevalence of COVID increases.
+Requirement: Develop a script that displays alerts if the prevalence of COVID increases.

 Minimum requirements:
 ---------------------